FrugalX/ai_agents_ebook_draft/Chapter 4 Multi-Agent Systems Col.md

 4. **Coordination**: Agents can delegate tasks and synchronize their workflows.
 5. **Adaptability**: Agents dynamically adjust based on changing environments or objectives.

-Additionally, modern frameworks like **Microsoft AutoGen** and **LangChain Agent Executors** have emerged to simplify the development and deployment of multi-agent systems.
+Additionally, modern frameworks like **Microsoft AutoGen**, **LangChain Agent Executors**, and **OpenAI's Agents SDK** have emerged to simplify the development and deployment of multi-agent systems.
 These frameworks provide structured mechanisms for enabling agent collaboration, tool use, and reasoning capabilities.

+Each framework has distinct strengths:
+- **LangChain**: Offers flexibility in agent integration with external tools and APIs.
+- **AutoGen**: Provides structured workflows, making it ideal for multi-agent collaboration and orchestration.
+- **OpenAI Agents SDK**: Focuses on ease of use with integrated OpenAI models and built-in collaboration tools.

+### **The Role of Model Context Protocol (MCP) in Multi-Agent Systems**

+As AI agents become more autonomous, they require a way to **share and persist context across interactions**.
+The **Model Context Protocol (MCP)** is an emerging standard designed to enhance AI agent collaboration by:
+- **Maintaining a shared knowledge base** across multiple agents.
+- **Enabling persistent memory** to ensure AI agents recall prior interactions.
+- **Facilitating context-aware decision-making** across distributed AI systems.

+MCP improves coordination in **multi-agent environments**, ensuring agents have access to a consistent, up-to-date understanding of tasks, users, and objectives.

 ---